 Head down the first set of stairs, turn left and go down the next set.
 Go forward and to the right to find another set of stairs in an open room (while minding the many enemies), then make your way through the room full of tables and benches and towards the stairs down.
 These are diagonally opposite to the other set you just came down.

 Head down, take on the dog and the crazy chef person.
 Head down into the water and take down more dogs.
 Go towards the back wall and go through the large hole in it.
 Turn left and enter the room to see Laurentius.
 Free him by rolling through the barrels (DO NOT use your weapon, or you might make him hostile).
 Chat to him until he gives you the pyromancy flame.

 To get the poison mist pyromancy, start at the Blighttown swamp bonfire.
 Head out from the tunnel, and go straight forwards until you reach the wall in the way.
 Go around it to the left and pick up the item glowing.
 Not only do you now have the poison mist pyromancy, but you also have the tattered cloth armour set.
 Hooray!

 If you follow the steps above, you get the chance to summon Solaire in the final boss fight of Dark Souls.
 For a whole host of lore reasons, having the warrior of sunlight fighting Gwyn, coming to the aid of other undead, is powerful.
 He’s part of the covenant watched over by Gwyn’s son, the god of war.
 And whether that’s Solaire or someone else, just the fact that Solaire is with you at the end gives him the chance to link the flame in his own world, and bring in a new age of fire.
 It feels fitting.

 That’s all we’ve got on Dark Souls Solaire for now.
-Check out our guide to Dark Souls Priscilla to dive even deeper into the mysteries of Lordran.
+Check out our guides to Dark Souls Priscilla, Dark Souls Manus, Dark Souls Quelaag, and Dark Souls Nito to dive even deeper into the mysteries of Lordran.